Anry777/TestTrittium/README.md

 1. Open Console (Tools => Debug console)
 1. Create a new address. `getnewaddress MN1`
 1. Send exactly 50000 coins to this address.
 (One transaction, pay attention to the fee)
-1. Wait for the 1 conformation.
+1. Wait for the 1 confirmation.
 1. Generate a new masternode private key `masternode genkey`.
 1. Take txID of collateral transaction  `masternode outputs`.
-1. Do not close console, or copy results to ant place.
+1. Do not close console, or copy results to any place.

 ### 2.2 VPS setup
 1. Register on [Aruba] https://www.arubacloud.com/vps/virtual-private-server-range.aspx and setup small VPS server (for 1 eur/month).